ipums/hlink/sphinx-docs/feature_selection_transforms.md

 ## array

-Combine two input columns into an array output column.
+Combine any number of input columns into a single array output column.

 * Attributes:
   * `input_columns` - Type: list of strings.
 Required.
-The two input columns.
+The list of input columns.
   * `output_column` - Type: `string`.
 Required.

 ```